Need Help With Paying Your Rent? Here’s How to Get It

 Contact charities

-Registered charities like the St Vincent de Paul Society play a key role in alleviating socio-economic hardship on a non-profit basis.
+Registered charities like the St Vincent de Paul Society play a key role in alleviating socio-economic hardship on a not-for-profit basis.
 The Australian arm of this global organisation provides more than $50 million per year to help cover the essentials for those struggling.
-They offer a range of support services across Australia, and may be able to help if you are experiencing an emergency housing or homelessness situation.
+They offer a range of support services across Australia, and may be able to help if you are experiencing an housing emergency or homelessness situation.

 As Australia’s cost of living continues to soar, St Vincent de Paul National President Claire Victory has highlighted the growing dependence on charitable services:

-“Our teams across Australia are experiencing a huge jump in demand from Australians struggling to afford basic living expenses such as housing, food, utilities and health care.
+“Our teams across Australia are experiencing a huge jump in demand from Australians struggling to afford basic living expenses such as housing, food, utilities and healthcare.
 Many are coming to us for the first time in chronic financial stress, as month after month of skyrocketing inflation and the flow-on effects of higher interest rates leave them unable to cope.”

 You can contact Vinnies by calling 13 18 12 to find the specific supports available in your area, or make a donation to help keep this essential service afloat.